Skip to contents

 })

-Next, we create a little helper function that creates example input data with different numbers of observations:
+Next, we create a little helper function that creates example inputs with different numbers of observations:

 simul_data <- function(n, p) {